learn-co-curriculum/phase-0-html-tag-lab/README.md

 # Your First HTML Tag Lab

-## Problem Statement
+## Learning Goals

-We know what HTML tags look like.
-But how do they work in practice?
-Let's put one together and find out.
+- Code an `h1` tag

-## Objectives
+- Set the inner text of the `h1` to `Hello, World!`

-1. Code an `h1` tag in `index.html`
+## Introduction

-2. Set the inner text of the `h1` to `Hello, World!`
+So far, we've seen how to markup content with HTML, how to structure an HTML document and what HTML tags look like.
+Now let's focus on writing a single HTML tag from scratch and examining each of its parts.

 ## Code an `h1` Tag